fleurhes/PortfolioGC/README.md

 This visualization can be used to aid health officials in providing an engaging answer as to why it is crucial to get immunized against a virus of the same group but of a different clade.

 #### Results
 The visualization effectively represents the differences on the genomic level, reinforcing the impact of viruses on global health.
-The code is modular and allows for similar sequence comparison to be conducted with any other sequence in the FNA format.
+The code is modular and allows for similar sequence comparisons to be conducted with any other sequence in the FNA format.
 It can aid the public in better understanding why viruses continue to impact on a global scale each year.

 ---

 ### NHL Prediction Model

-**Project Files and Writeup:** [NHL Prediction Model](https://github.com/fleurhes/portfolio/tree/main/nhl_predict)
+**Project Files and Writeup:** [NHL Prediction Model](https://github.com/fleurhes/PortfolioGC/tree/main/nhl_predict)

 **Technology:** Python, MongoDB, MySQL, Excel
 **Skills Used:** Machine Learning, Database Management, API Calling, Data Cleaning, Statistics